gcgarrett/6502/rand/README.md

-# bin_to_dec
+# rand
-Prints the binary or decimal representation of the number 1729 to the display in the [6502 machine from Ben Eater](https://eater.net/6502).
-Pressing the [button](https://youtu.be/oOYA-jsWTmc?si=c8B5LPQbzB7_M48G) will toggle between the two representations.
+Implements a pseudo-random number generator for the [6502 machine from Ben Eater](https://eater.net/6502).
+Pushing the [button](https://youtu.be/oOYA-jsWTmc?si=c8B5LPQbzB7_M48G) will generate a new 16-bit integer value.
+The generator is a [linear-feedback shift register](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) implemented using shifts and XOR operations.
+The seed value is 1729.
+The integer value is display in decimal format on the display.

 To compile the code I used VASM with the following flags:
 ```
-vasm6502_oldstyle -Fbin -dotdir bin_to_dec.asm
+vasm6502_oldstyle -Fbin -dotdir rand.asm
 ```

 To run the code you'll need the 6502 machine with the architecture Ben Eater laid out with the following memory address mappings: